Latz/til/posts/blog-post-95.md

 tags: ["post"]
 ---

-... that the word "authenficiation" does not exist, instead it's called "authenticion".
+... that the word "authenficiation" does not exist, instead it's called "authentication".